oracle-livelabs/apex/apex-workflows/running-the-app/7-running-the-app.md

 4. **Delay in Invoice Response:** As a patient, after receiving an Invoice Request, do not act on the task.
 Observe the workflow termination and receive a No Appointment Email after one day.

 5. **Delay in Feedback Response:** As a patient, after receiving a Feedback Request, do not act on the task.
-Observe the workflow completion, and no Thank You Note after 12 hours.
+Observe the workflow completion, and after 12 hours, 'Thank You' email is not received.

 ## Summary
 In this hands-on lab, you learned how to:
-- Automate business processes using APEX Workflow.
+- Automate business processes using APEX Workflows.
 - Define workflow activities, variables, parameters, additional data, and connections.
 - Start a new workflow through a Page Process.
 - Monitor the progress of initiated workflows.

 ## Acknowledgements
-- **Author(s)** - Roopesh Thokala, Senior Product Manager & Ananya Chatterjee, Consulting Member of Technical Staff.
+- **Author(s)** - Roopesh Thokala, Senior Product Manager; Ananya Chatterjee, Consulting Member of Technical Staff.
-- **Contributor** -
 - **Last Updated By/Date** - Roopesh Thokala, Senior Product Manager, December 2023